kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 ## Iron Chef

 The day dawns dull and gray, with flurries meeting the sea’s gentle waves.
-Below deck on the Remorhaz, Whisper and Haldor bond against the ship’s soft creaks.
+High above the decks on the Remorhaz, Whisper and Haldor bond against the ship’s soft creaks.
 “I’ve never known a day without snow,” Haldor admits, his fingers tracing the ropes.

 “Truly?
 Not once?”
 Whisper asks, intrigued.

 “Born in it,” he replies.
 “Though fishing runs in my veins.
-Glass Blades pay well, but the peace of fishing is unmatched.
+Glassblades pay well, but the peace of fishing is unmatched.
 Everyone should learn to fish.”

 Whisper nods, recalling her warm southern seas where the sun dances lazily on the waves.
 “The water there welcomes you like an old friend,” she says.

 Haldor listens, enchanted by the idea of warm seas and … swimming!
 “Sounds wonderful,” he says longingly.
 “I must learn of these waters.”
-He shows Whisper how to tackle stubborn ice, his fingers deft from life in icy lands.
+He shows Whisper how to tackle stubborn ice frozen into the ropes, his fingers deft from life in icy lands.

 Kragor steps onto the deck, shivering but focused, and casts his net into the sea.
 As he hauls it back, he’s caught by surprise— not just fish but a barnacle-crusted brass oil lamp lands in his hand.
 “There’s something to polish,” he murmurs, weighing it in his palm, assessing the worth— a silver’s gain, perhaps.